openregister/specification/content/entry-def.md

 1. Let _number_ be the string representation of the entry number.
 2. Let _key_ be the string representation of the entry key.
 3. Let _timestamp_ be the string representation of the entry timestamp.
-4. Let _items_ be the set of item hashes as bytes.
+4. Let _blobs_ be the set of blob hashes as bytes.
 5. Let _hashList_ be an empty list.
 6. Apply the _hashValue_ function to _number_ tagged with `0x69` (Integer).
 And
    append the result to _hashList_.